JonathanReeve/template-course-website/content/index.md

 If you want some extra help, or want to read a little more about some of the things we're doing, there are plenty of resources out there.
 If you want a second opinion about a question, or have questions that we can't answer in the chatroom, a good website for getting help with programming is [StackOverflow](https://stackoverflow.com).
 Also, the Internet is full of Python learning resources.
 One of my favorites is [CodeCademy](https://codecademy.com), which has a game-like interactive interface, badges, and more.
 There's also the fantastic interactive textbook [How to Think Like a Computer Scientist](https://runestone.academy/runestone/books/published/thinkcspy/index.html), which is the textbook for *Computing in Context,* the introduction to Python at Columbia's Computer Science department.

-A colleague and I have also put together a few guides for beginning programming:
+Jonathan Reeve and a colleague have also put together a few guides for beginning programming:

  - [Common Error Messages and How to Fix Them](https://github.com/JonathanReeve/course-computational-literary-analysis/blob/master/Resources/errors.md)
  - [A glossary of frequently used Python terminology](https://github.com/JonathanReeve/course-computational-literary-analysis/blob/master/Resources/frequently_used_terms.md)